§ I — The Tracks Four halls, four conversations

 on film.

-When the acceptance letter goes out, every speaker is asked to self-record a short introduction — a minute, perhaps two — about who they are and what they will be talking about.
+When the acceptance letter goes out, every speaker is asked to self-record a short introductionthirty-five seconds — about who they are and what they will be talking about.
+A phone, tablet, or laptop webcam is all you need.
 We use it on the website, the programme, and the social channels in the run-up to October.

 1. i